spatialthoughts/courses/05_functions.md

 - 1 minute is equal to 60 seconds (3600 seconds)

 To calculate decimal degrees, we can use the formula below:

+If degrees are positive:

-Decimal Degrees = degrees + (minutes/60) + (seconds/3600)
+`Decimal Degrees = degrees + (minutes/60) + (seconds/3600)`

+If degrees are negative

+`Decimal Degrees = degrees - (minutes/60) - (seconds/3600)`

 Delete the `pass` statement and replace it with the code for the formula.
-If the code is correct, you should see the result 37.773972 -122.431297
+If the code is correct, you should see the result 37.773972 -121.56869

 ```python